 Ethical and Legal Collections Issues

+There are a number of ethical and legal issues that can arise as part of a museum’s collecting and deaccessioning activities, including the use of disposal proceeds, dealing, privacy laws, and trafficking to name a few.
 The Alliance has compiled this set of resources related to ethical and legal collections issues from amongst its own offerings as well as those throughout the nonprofit and museum sector.

 The Alliance provides standards on collections stewardship.
 This document addresses the importance, purpose and assessment of collection stewardship.

 This paper, from the Alliance, summarizes the ideas and recommendations generated at “Don’t Raid the Cookie Jar: Creating Early Interventions to Prevent Deaccessioning Crises,” a convening held December 14-15, 2017 in Cambridge, MA.

 This Museum magazine article addresses ethical and legal considerations for the closure of a university museum and its collection to be sold.
 The article addresses MOUs, legal impediments due to donor restrictions, the role of a separately incorporated friends group, and the vulnerability of museums run by non-museum parent organizations.

 On June 17, 2014, the AAM Accreditation Commission unanimously voted to remove the Delaware Art Museum’s accredited status in response to the board’s decision of March 26, 2014, to deaccession and to sell works from the collections for purposes other than acquisitions or direct care of collections.
 The action of the Delaware Art Museum is in direct violation of museum standards and ethics.